-I can attempt to find these documents for you (if they exist).
+I can attempt to find documents for you (if they exist).
 I am experienced in interpreting the information and clues contained in them.
+I do a lot of work for Ancestry.com in correcting census index records as I find them.
+That work involves reading poor handwriting, faded copies, misspellings and plain transcription errors.
+Understanding land records and economics of the period are essential to knowing where the family lived and why they moved.
 Hiring a genealogist is not an expensive endeavor when you consider the years of training and experience that go into becoming proficient at finding the information of the past.
-Typical documents include census, birth, death, burial, baptismal, wills, probate, passports, naturalization, travel, military, land and tax records.
+Typical documents include census, birth, death, burial, baptismal, wills, probate records, passports, naturalization, travel, military, newspaper articles, political, religious, land and tax records.
 Sometimes photos and family stories are found.

 I do not write family histories but can recommend several people who can do this work for your family using the genealogical information I can provide.